-18 years of age or older;

-Complete training on critical incident, abuse, neglect, and exploitation reporting; and

-Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC.

-Additionally, the participant or his/her representative evaluates training needs, provides or arranges for training, as needed, and supervises the worker.
+Worker must be 2.
+18 years of age or older; Demonstrate capacity to perform required tasks; Be able to co mmunicate successfully with the participant; Complete training on critical incident, abuse, neglect, and exploitation reporting; and Pass a nation wide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 N MAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC. • he participant or his/her representative evaluates training needs, provides or arranges for ded, and supervises the worker.
+Verification of Prov ider Qualifications Entity Respons ible for Verification: